ebikatsudon/VTubeStudio/VTS-Model-Settings.md

 If you change the parameter IDs or ranges, auto-setup will not be able to set up your model and you'll have to do it manually.
 Even if you use auto-setup, you may have to fine-tune your VTS model to fit your Live2D model.

-## Model Movement
+## Movement Config

-With the "Model Movement" settings, you can move the model left/right and closer/further away from the screen based on your head position.
+With the "Movement Config" settings, you can move the model left/right and closer/further away from the screen based on your head position.
 With the sliders, you can configure how much the model is moved.

 ## Physics Settings